 - Who you are

-- Why you do what you do
+- Why you do what you do (values)

-Express who you are as a company to find talent that wants what you want, and understands what you do.
+Express who you are as a company to find talent that wants what you want and understands what you do.

 - Utilize budgets appropriately, the key is using money wisely to attract people.

-The inbound methodology for recruiting should attract quality candidates more efficiently and effectively.
-Connecting with passive and active people who are job hunting by engaging, converting, and delighting potential employees your business is sure to see growth and ROI.
+The inbound methodology for recruiting attracts higher quality candidates more efficiently and effectively.
+It allows you to connect with those who are actively and passively job hunting by engaging, converting, and delighting potential employees.
+As a result, your business is sure to see growth and ROI.

 “Inbound recruiting is a way of finding and hiring top talent the way people find jobs today.” —Hannah Fleishman, Inbound Recruiting Manager at HubSpot